YinghaoMa/WhatToEatToday/README.md

 What to eat today is a very huge problem for almost everyone in the world.

-By just input the food in your house and then you could get a instruction of how to cook
+By just input the food raw material in your house and then you could get a instruction of how to cook